 - Donald(S) is(V) on the truck » even though truck is a noun, the predicate starts with a preposition, so this does not count as a noun or noun phrase, so we need bi.

 This is also the reason for the seeming exception in sentences like Tha mi 'nam oileanach.
 If you translate this literally i.e. I am in my student, then you see why you need tha here: it's because in my student is a prepositional phrase.
 So it's not an exception, it's just that in this particular construction, Gaelic does not align with English in the way something is expressed at all.
 Not that it should have to of course but in sentences where you have to decide between these two Gaelic verbs bi and is, English and Gaelic mostly pattern the same way, I took the liberty of explaining the way this works from the English point of view.
 It's just easier to work out for most learners at that stage.

-There's a few additional points I'll add at a later point, but in essence, this is it.
+There's a few additional points I'll add at a later point (mainly the exception you get in so-called cleft-sentences like bu mhór am beud), but in essence, this is it.

 In case you were wondering, the reason why most other explanations don't work well is because they try to sidestep the issue of what a predicate is.
 But unfortunately, the question of the nature of the predicate is what determines whether you need bi or is so there will be plenty of cases where these other workaround rules just don't work.

 I've done you a summary as a flow chart (feel free to copy/save/share):